Real Estate LLC Guide: Benefits and Drawbacks

 Setting up an LLC comes with a range of operational and maintenance costs such as:

 Annual report filing fees and requirements vary by state.
 Some states require annual report submissions.
 Others have bi-annual renewals.
 Then there are some places with no annual fees or reports for an LLC.
+Similarly, only certain states collect minimal annual franchise taxes — a flat or progressive tax applied towards all incorporated business entities despite their income.

 Business owners should comply with the filing rules and requirements, plus pay all the state fees.